WELCOME

 About The Study

-The Endo-Epic Study (Endometriosis Estradiol-Mediated Pain, Inflammation, and Central Sensitization Study) is designed to explore how a hormone-suppressing medication, relugolix combination-therapy (Relugolix CT), may influence pelvic pain, inflammation, and sensitivity to pain in premenopausal women who have moderate-to-severe endometriosis-associated pelvic pain.
+The Endo-Epic Study (Endometriosis Estradiol-Mediated Pain, Inflammation, and Central Sensitization Study) is designed to explore how a hormone-suppressing medication, relugolix combination-therapy (Myfembree®), may influence pelvic pain, inflammation, and sensitivity to pain in premenopausal women who have moderate-to-severe endometriosis-associated pelvic pain.

-Participants in this study will take part in a 28-week research program, which includes a 24-week period of receiving Relugolix CT (Myfembree®) — a medication approved by the U.S. Food and Drug Administration for the treatment of moderate-to-severe pain associated with endometriosis.
+Participants in this study will take part in a 28-week research program, which includes a 24-week period of receiving relugolix combination-therapy (Myfembree®)— a medication approved by the U.S. Food and Drug Administration for the treatment of moderate-to-severe pain associated with endometriosis.
 Throughout the study, participants will complete a combination of in-person and virtual visits, including brief online surveys to assess symptoms, monthly urine pregnancy tests, and specialized tests such as MRI imaging and pain sensitivity (sensory) evaluations.

 Through this research, investigators aim to learn more about the biological and hormonal factors that contribute to pelvic pain in endometriosis, with the hope of informing future treatment strategies and improving quality of life for those affected.